TreeBASE/treebase/doc/v3/user-story-06-technical.md

 ## Pages to Account For

-*TODO: Complete inventory of pages related to technical documentation*
+*TODO: Complete inventory of JSP pages and controllers related to technical documentation*

 | Page | URL Pattern | Status |
 |------|-------------|--------|